 1. Graduate assistants and their supervising professors must give careful attention to the duties listed and dates covered by the original offer letter, which serves as the assistantship contract.
 Desired alterations of an executed contract to fit contingencies and individual plans will be considered on a case-by-case basis by the Associate Dean for Academic Affairs.

-2. Renewal of an assistantship requires action on the part of the supervising professor and the student.
-The appropriate renewal forms will be made available to supervising professors, who then will complete the budget portion and hand off the form to the student to complete personnel information and indicate acceptance of the renewal.
+2. Renewal of an assistantship requires approval by the major professor and requires action by the student and major professor.
+The appropriate renewal forms will be made available to major professors, who then will complete the budget portion and hand off the form to the student to complete personnel information and indicate acceptance of the renewal.

 3. During the contract period, there is no provision for annual leave or vacation.
 The graduate assistant’s supervisor should be notified as soon as possible of an absence caused by illness.
 Absence for other reasons must receive prior approval.